Commercial space wanted

 -

-Ivan is looking for office or retail space for rent in Frankfurt or Wiesbaden, Germany
+I am looking for retail space for rent in Vilnius Pilaitė, Lithuania

 - Huslejeudspil: 50,000 EUR